Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Crypto in Panama

-Crypto assets from foreign sources (held on international, non-Panamanian exchanges) are not subject to taxation in Panama.
+Crypto assets from foreign sources (held on non-Panamanian international exchanges) are not subject to taxation in Panama.
 There is no specific tax on cryptocurrencies, nor is there a local reporting requirement for cryptocurrencies.
-Operational freedom is maximum.
-However, opening bank accounts with deposits from cryptocurrency sales requires rigorous AML documentation (proof of origin of funds).
+Operational freedom is maximum, but opening bank accounts with deposits from cryptocurrency sales requires rigorous AML documentation (proof of origin of funds).

 Crypto in Dubai

-Cryptocurrencies are not taxed at the personal level.
-Dubai has created a crypto-friendly ecosystem with the VARA (Virtual Assets Regulatory Authority) and special zones such as the DMCC Crypto Centre.
-Regulated exchanges operate in Dubai (Binance and OKX have UAE licenses).
-Access to banking services for crypto traders is more structured than in Panama, but a 9% corporate tax applies to profits from crypto trading at the corporate level (except in Free Zones with qualifying income).
+Capital gains are not taxed at the personal level.
+Dubai has built a crypto-friendly ecosystem with the VARA (Virtual Assets Regulatory Authority) and specialized zones like the DMCC Crypto Centre.
+Regulated exchanges operate locally (Binance and OKX have UAE licenses).
+Access to banking services for cryptocurrency traders is more structured than in Panama, but the 9% corporate tax applies to corporate crypto profits outside of qualifying income regimes.

-For a holder who simply wants to hold and sell cryptocurrencies tax-free, Panama offers the simplest and least regulated regime .
-For those who want to operate professionally in the crypto sector (exchange, services, professional trading), Dubai offers a more mature regulatory ecosystem .
+For the pure holder who holds and sells periodically, Panama offers the simplest and least regulated regime.
+For those operating professionally in the sector (exchange, services, systematic trading), Dubai offers a more mature regulatory ecosystem, except for the corporate tax on the business side.

 Climate, lifestyle and Italian community